 The point-of-sale (POS) system is a business command center for retail merchants worldwide.
-Modern POS technology allows retailers to do so much more than simply process payments and transactions.
-Some of the benefits of a POS include the ability to track inventory, build customer loyalty, sell online, and even operate in person when you’re offline.
+Modern POS technology allows retailers to do much more than simply process payments and transactions.
+Some of the benefits of a POS include the ability to track inventory, monitor data in real time, build customer loyalty, sell online, and even operate in person when you’re offline.

-Let’s take a look at 21 point-of-sale statistics that can help you understand the trends and drive the growth of your business.
+Let’s take a look at some two dozen point-of-sale statistics that can help you understand the trends and drive the growth of your business.

 Current State of the POS Market

-2. The market size for POS terminals in North America is just over $23 billion
+2. The global market size for POS terminals is just over $103 billion

-3. Only about a fifth of POS systems are less than 2 years old
+3. More than 70% of POS systems are 2+ years old

-Only 19% of retailers are using POS software they’ve adopted within the past two years.
-And with POS hardware, it is only 11%.
-More than half of POS software and about 40% of POS hardware are more than 5 years old.
+Only 28% of retailers are using POS software they’ve adopted within the past two years.
+That number for POS hardware is slightly higher—at 32%.
+Over half of POS software and 40% of POS hardware are over 5 years old.

 Mobile POS Statistics

-Forecasts say the total transaction value for the mPOS payments segment will reach $2.88 trillion in 2022.
-This is projected to grow at a 15% CAGR, reaching $5.14 trillion by 2026.
-The number of people who use mPOS payments is also expected to grow, amounting to a projected 1.8 billion users by 2026.
+Statista forecasts that the total transaction value for mPOS payments will reach $3.3 trillion globally in 2023.
+This is projected to grow at a 14% CAGR, reaching $5.58 trillion by 2027 (the growth rate in the US is higher—18.5%).
+The number of people who use mPOS payments worldwide is also expected to grow, hitting 1.94 billion users by 2027.

-Tip: If you’re interested in implementing mPOS technology for your business, check out our roundup of the best mobile POS applications to make this transition easy for both associates and shoppers.
+If you’re interested in implementing mPOS technology for your business, check out our roundup of the best mobile POS applications to make this transition easy for associates and shoppers.

-8. The average mobile transaction value is expected to increase 60% by 2026
+7. Average mobile transaction value is expected to increase 40% by 2027

 Retail POS Statistics

-10. Digital and mobile wallet payments made up nearly 30% of global POS payments in 2021
+10. Digital and mobile wallet payments made up nearly a third of global POS payments in 2022

-13. POS data mining is the top loss prevention system for 73% of retailers
+13. POS data is the most valuable data source for retailers

 Restaurant POS Statistics